Ragekill3377/Titanox/Readme.md

 **Inline Function hooking**

 Hook a function via trampoline hook, using the reimplemented libhooker API.
 * This patches the instructions in the binary at runtime, and changes the branch instructions to your own hooks.
+It may require JIT.
 * If fails, fallback to a breakpoint hook!
 ```objc
 LHHookRef hookRef;